-Carrie Meeber is first taken in by Charles Drouet, who puts her into a nice apartment where they carry on the pretenses of being man and wife.
+Carrie Meeber is first taken in by Charles Drouet, he puts her into a nice apartment where they carry on the pretenses of being man and wife.
 She lives happily for a bit of time, but wishes for respectability and rightly loses hope that the union will ever turn into a respectable bond.
-She is then seduced by Hurstwood, a man who falls madly in love with her, but unbeknownst to Carrie he is already married.
+She then becomes seduced by Hurstwood, who falls madly in love with her, but unbeknownst to Carrie he is already married.
 The deception continues when he leaves his wife, embezzles money from his company and tricks her into getting on a train where they eventually make their way to New York.

-Carrie watches her paramour try to eek out a living for them both, and after several failed starts due to his criminal history and shady past he succumbs to depression, unemployment and eventually becomes a wastrel.
+Carrie watches her new beau try to eek out a living for them both, and after several failed starts due to his criminal history and shady past he succumbs to depression, unemployment and eventually becomes a wastrel.
 Her hopes dashed while her man is effectively neutered, she begins to dream of a better life and eventually breaks free of their bond to become a successful and independent actress of the stage.

 Neither Lester’s nor Jennie’s family approves of their bond, but Lester stands to lose his entire fortune and inheritance unless he marries Jennie or leaves her.
 Waffling for years between the two, he finally abandons their relationship to marry a wealthy woman.

 Unlike Carrie, Jennie never seems to find the motivation to become her own person.
 Although she’s put up into a tiny cottage and is provided for financially (by Lester), she leads a sad, kind of aimless life, full of loneliness and longing.